What is the Heikin-Ashi Technique?

 - Timeframe tolerant: The technique can be used on any time frame from hourly, daily, monthly, etc. However, bigger time frames are more reliable.

 Limitations of the Heikin-Ashi Technique

-- Time gap: The use of historical prices where the base signals of the Heikin-Ashi indicator are based on means that there a time lag involved.
+- Time gap: The use of historical prices where the base signals of the Heikin-Ashi indicator are based on means that there is a time lag involved.

 - Lack of price gaps: Most traders use price gaps to analyze price momentum, trigger entries, or position stop-loss orders.
-Although, Heikin-Ashi lacks price gaps, traders can counter such a limitation during a trading session by switching temporarily to traditional candlesticks.
+Although Heikin-Ashi lacks price gaps, traders can counter such a limitation during a trading session by switching temporarily to traditional candlesticks.